nkosi-tauro/eportfolio/module_ssd/assignment1.md

 1. Create a comprehensive design proposal report, describing how you will meet the requirements, and the design and implementation of the solution.
 2. You should create a working prototype of your microservice design via a command line (CL) application.

-You can view the design proposal here: *Coming Soon*
+You can view the design proposal here: [Design Proposal](https://github.com/alesteka/SSD/blob/main/designProposal/Dutch%20Police%20Forensics%20Domain.pdf)
 You can view the Prototype here: [Prototype](https://github.com/alesteka/SSD/tree/main/appPrototype)